TV Babies (Bink, Jenny & Charlotte)

-TV Babies are four artists who work integrating film and live performance in staged landscapes.
+TV Babies in 2019 were four artists who work integrating film and live performance in staged landscapes.
 They are Bink Bulthaweenan , Freya Wysocki, Charlotte Simmons, & Jenny Hanns.
+As of 2024, they are Manchester based art collective sticking our tongues out at the world. 🤪

 "Our concepts are not constrained by set themes yet we often consider the challenges faced by digital bombardment, privatised public space, and our image as currency.
 We work both collaboratively as TV Babies and individually."

 For their Convenience Gallery show, their installation turned our Market unit into an immersive projection space.
-With 4 film playing in round.
+With 4 films playing in the round.
 The transformation of the space allowed Gallery Visitors and Market shoppers alike to step into the space and view the film.

 Bink Bulthaweenan